Approach to Rifle Garfield County Airport

 Airline pilots flying into popular destinations like New York, San Diego and Washington, D.C., often have difficult approaches because of their busy airspace.
 LaGuardia Airport is one of three airports around New York City, so pilots must negotiate multiple runways with many jets landing in quick succession.
 San Diego International’s busy and steep approach brings pilots right over the city skyline.
 And flying into Ronald Reagan Washington National Airport in Washington, D.C., requires navigating around several no-fly zones and executing a 30- to 40-degree turn close to the Potomac River to line up with the runway.

-And business jet pilots are immune either!
+And business jet pilots aren't immune either!
 Your passengers’ most popular destinations have the most stressful landing and takeoff conditions.
 Rifle Garfield County Airport in Colorado, and Bert Mooney Airport in Butte, Montana, have challenges like high density altitude, short runways, box canyons, limited airspace with dense traffic, and extreme weather conditions – a nasty combination.
 White knuckles for sure.

 There is a better approach with SmartRunway and SmartLanding